 Judge in Minnesota police shooting offers jurors support

-The judge who presided over the manslaughter trial of a Minnesota police officer acquitted in the fatal shooting of black motorist Philando Castile took the unusual step of writing to the jurors to tell them that he supports them despite widespread public criticism of their verdict.
-"I write to re-assure you that you faithfully fulfilled the difficult task you were asked to undertake," Ramsey County District Judge William Leary III said in his letter to the jury, the Star Tribune of Minneapolis reported Tuesday .
+In a Friday, June 16, 2017 file photo, protesters gather outside the state Capitol in St. Paul, Minn., after St. Anthony police Officer Jeronimo Yanez was cleared in the fatal shooting of Philando Castile.
+The judge who presided over the manslaughter trial of Yanez took the unusual step of writing to the jurors to tell them that he supports them despite widespread public criticism of their verdict.

 Add your comments below